Abstinence is not having sex. A person who decides to practice abstinence has decided not to have sex.

 Consistent abstinence means that someone practices abstinence all the time.
 Having sex even once means that the person risks getting an infection.

-Abstinence does not prevent AIDS, hepatitis B, and hepatitis C infections that come from nonsexual activities like using contaminated needles for doing drugs, tattooing, or taking steroids.
+Abstinence does not prevent AIDS, hepatitis B, and hepatitis C infections that come from nonsexual activities like using contaminated needles for doing drugs, tattooing, or injecting steroids.

 How Do You Do It?